dlang/DIPs/DIPs/DIP1xxy-mvf.md

     boolValue = 1UL;
 }
 ```
-The implicit conversion of character literals to `bool` is questionable, as there is no intrinsic relationship between  characters `'\0'` and `'\1'`, and boolean states false and true.
-This behavior may actually be simply an unintended consequence of [integer promotion in D](https://dlang.org/spec/type.html#integer-promotions) and implicit integer literal conversion to `bool`.
+The implicit conversion of character literals to `bool` is questionable, as there is no intrinsic relationship between the characters `'\0'` and `'\1'`, and the boolean states false and true.
+This behavior may be an unintended consequence of [integer promotion in D](https://dlang.org/spec/type.html#integer-promotions) and implicit integer literal conversion to `bool`.
 The reader of such code would be right to question whether such expressions are actually programming errors or the author's intent, as they circumvent the type system without an explicit cast.

-It is not clear how the implicit conversion of integer literals to `bool` came to be a feature in D.  It may be a historical leftover from a time when [D had a 1-bit integer, `bit`, that was later replaced by `bool`](https://issues.dlang.org/show_bug.cgi?id=9999#c9).
-It may also be a carry-over from D's roots in C, the way conditionals are evaluated in C, and the conventions that were employed over the years to use integer values to compensate for C's lack of a boolean type.
-Regardless, unlike C, D has a boolean type `bool`, boolean literals `false` and `true`, and also supports explicit casting of integers to `bool`, so implicit conversion from integer literals to `bool` is unnecessary, and even problematic as demonstrated below.
+Unlike C, D has a boolean type `bool`, boolean literals `false` and `true`, and also supports explicit casting of integers to `bool`, so implicit conversion from integer literals to `bool` is unnecessary, and even problematic as demonstrated below.

 Issues [9999](https://issues.dlang.org/show_bug.cgi?id=9999) and [10560](https://issues.dlang.org/show_bug.cgi?id=10560) document how implicit conversion of integer literals to `bool` causes the compiler to make an assumption possibly contrary to what the programmer intended.